Hytolive® (Olive Fruit Polyphenols / Hydroxytyrosol)

 Frequently asked questions about Hytolive® (Olive Fruit Polyphenols / Hydroxytyrosol)

-The clinically studied dose for Hytolive® (Olive Fruit Polyphenols / Hydroxytyrosol) is 5–20 mg/day hydroxytyrosol (as Hytolive®); EU health claim: ≥5 mg/day hydroxytyrosol from olive products; cardiovascular studies: 10–30 mg/day.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 5–20 mg/day hydroxytyrosol (as Hytolive®); EU health claim: ≥5 mg/day hydroxytyrosol from olive products; cardiovascular studies: 10–30 mg/day Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Excellent safety profile; olive polyphenols are normal dietary components Mild GI effects at high doses — take with food Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Hytolive is well tolerated at studied doses.
+Reported effects can include: Excellent safety profile; olive polyphenols are normal dietary components Mild GI effects at high doses — take with food It may also interact with some medications.
+Hytolive is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Antihypertensive medications — additive blood pressure lowering at higher doses; monitor Antiplatelet/anticoagulants — mild antiplatelet activity; monitor if on blood thinners Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Antihypertensive medications — additive blood pressure lowering at higher doses; monitor Antiplatelet/anticoagulants — mild antiplatelet activity; monitor if on blood thinners If you take prescription medication, check with a pharmacist or doctor before using it.